03-AdvancedSkills

 https://db-blog.web.cern.ch/blog/luca-canali/2019-02-performance-dashboard-apache-spark

-Other alternatives for time series databases are: DalmatinerDB, InfluxDB, Prometheus, Riak TS, OpenTSDB, KairosDB
+Other alternatives for time series databases are: DalmatinerDB, QuestDB, Prometheus, Riak TS, OpenTSDB, KairosDB

 MPP Databases (Greenplum)#